 How Does Age Affect Personal & Social Reactions to COVID-19?

-So today we hear from our 20-something @jamesodonovan on this topic: as Ireland opens up more and COVID restrictions are lifted we reflect how the COVID-19 pandemic has had a tremendous impact on the lives of us all, including the Enterprise Solutions’ team.
+So today we hear from our 30-something Paulius Sernius on this topic.
+Ireland’s COVID restrictions have been mainly lifted so we reflect how the COVID-19 pandemic has had a tremendous impact on the lives of us all, including the Enterprise Solutions’ team.
 And as a result, personal, business and social behaviours may have been affected; we chat with 5 staff members about this.
 As our team has members in their 20s, 30s, 40s, 50s & 60s let’s see what someone from each decade has to say.
 Of course, we know that this one person will not represent their age group, they are simply representing themselves!
-What did James have to say?
+What did Paulius have to say?

 As Sales Manager, Niamh’s passion for facilitating flexible workstyles stems from the importance of work-life balance to her personally.
 Working daily with companies that are looking to embrace a digital transformation gives Niamh invaluable insights on what can be achieved though embracing market leading technologies.